-As of December 31, 2017, we recorded a \$385.4 million liability, representing amounts payable under the tax receivable agreements equal to 85% of the tax benefit we expect to realize from the merger described above and our purchase of Class A common units in connection with the IPO; our purchase of common and preferred units since the IPO; and the exchanges made by certain limited partners pursuant to the exchange agreement.
-The estimated liability assumes no material changes in the related tax law and that we earn sufficient taxable income to realize all tax benefits subject to the TRAs.
+As of December 31, 2018, we recorded a \$369.4 million liability, representing amounts payable under the tax receivable agreements equal to 85% of the tax benefit we expect to realize from the merger described above and our purchase of Class A common units in connection with the IPO; our purchase of common and preferred units since the IPO; and the exchanges made by certain limited partners pursuant to the exchange agreement.
+The amount assumes no material changes in the related tax law and that we earn sufficient taxable income to realize all tax benefits subject to the tax receivable agreements.
 Additional purchases or exchanges of units of Artisan Partners Holdings will cause the liability to increase.

-During 2017, we made payments under the tax receivable agreements totaling approximately \$30 million in the aggregate.
-Of that amount, (i) \$18.1 million was paid to certain of our directors or entities related to certain directors, (ii) \$7.7 million was paid to our employee-partners, including to certain of our currently-serving named executive officers and several employee-partners, or entities controlled by employee-partners, who own greater than 5% of our outstanding Class B common stock and (iii) \$0.7 million to other persons or entities who own Class A or Class E common units of Artisan Partners Holdings and greater than 5% of our outstanding Class C common stock.
+During 2018, we made payments under the tax receivable agreements totaling approximately \$36 million in the aggregate.
+Of that amount, \$21.4 million was paid to certain of our directors or entities associated with certain directors that hold or held Class C common stock; \$8.0 million was paid to our employee-partners, including to certain of our currently-serving executive officers and several employee-partners, or entities controlled by employee-partners, who own greater than 5% of our outstanding Class B common stock; and \$1.7 million to other persons or entities who own Class A or Class E common units of Artisan Partners Holdings and greater than 5% of our outstanding Class C common stock.

-Assuming no material changes in the relevant tax law and that we earn sufficient taxable income to realize all tax benefits that are subject to the tax receivable agreements, we expect that the reduction in tax payments for us associated with (i) the H&F Corp merger described above; (ii) the purchase or exchange of partnership units from March 2013 through December 31, 2017; and (iii) future purchases or exchanges of partnership units would aggregate to approximately \$728 million over generally a minimum of 15 years, assuming the future purchases or exchanges described in clause (iii) occurred at a price of \$39.50 per share of our Class A common stock, the closing price of our Class A common stock on December 29, 2017.
+Assuming no material changes in the relevant tax law and that we earn sufficient taxable income to realize all tax benefits that are subject to the tax receivable agreements, we expect that the reduction in tax payments for us associated with (i) the H&F Corp merger described above; (ii) the purchase or exchange of partnership units from March 2013 through December 31, 2018; and (iii) projected future purchases or exchanges of partnership units would aggregate to approximately \$576 million over generally a minimum of 15 years, assuming the future purchases or exchanges described in clause (iii) occurred at a price of \$22.11 per share of our Class A common stock, the closing price of our Class A common stock on December 31, 2018.

-Under such scenario we would be required to pay the other parties to the tax receivable agreements 85% of such amount, or approximately \$655 million, over generally a minimum of 15 years.
+Under such scenario we would be required to pay the other parties to the tax receivable agreements 85% of such amount, or approximately \$515 million, over generally a minimum of 15 years.
 The actual amounts may materially differ from these hypothetical amounts, as potential future reductions in tax payments for us and tax receivable agreement payments by us will be calculated using the market value of our Class A common stock at the time of purchase or exchange and the prevailing tax rates applicable to us over the life of the tax receivable agreements and will be dependent on us generating sufficient future taxable income to realize the benefit.